How to Remove Dark Color from Ethanol Extracts

 The Ethanol Extraction Conundrum

-If you extract hemp plant material with warm ethanol, pigments and waxes will be co-extracted.
-These pigments typically taste bad and give a poor-quality appearance to the oil.
+If you extract hemp plant material with warm ethanol, pigments, and waxes will be co-extracted.
+These pigments typically taste bad and give the oil a poor-quality appearance.
 Rotary evaporators (rotovaps) or stills are typically used to remove the ethanol, but the pigments, waxes, and poor-quality elements remain in the extract.

-To minimize the extraction of non-active compounds, some people use extremely cold ethanol chilled to below -20°C. The most common cold ethanol extraction is the quick wash ethanol (QWET) method.
-Chilling the ethanol has the effect of lessening the solvent’s hydrophilic properties, thus minimizing the waxes and pigments that are extracted.
+To minimize the extraction of non-active compounds, some people use extremely cold ethanol chilled to below -20°C. The quick-wash ethanol method, the QWET method, is the most common cold ethanol extraction.
+Chilling the ethanol lessens the solvent’s hydrophilic properties, thus minimizing the extracted waxes and pigments.

-However, just as with any other chemical process, as the process gets colder, friction factors increase exponentially.
+However, as with any other chemical process, friction factors increase exponentially as the process gets colder.
 At the same time, diffusion coefficients of the actives in the ethanol plummet.
-While the level of chlorophyll extraction and plant waxes is reduced, the absolute amount of active compounds extracted (cannabinoids, terpenes, etc.) also decreases greatly.
+While chlorophyll extraction and plant waxes are reduced, the absolute amount of active compounds extracted (cannabinoids, terpenes, etc.) also decreases significantly.
 In short, you get to choose: low recovery or high pigments.

 Ethanol Is a Flammable Solvent